-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
+Policy Goal 5.1 Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.

 Utah law allows previously recorded out-of-court statements made by some commercially sexually exploited children under 14 years of age to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.
 Specifically, Utah R. Crim.
 P. 15.5(a) (Out of court statement and testimony of child victims or child witnesses of sexual or physical abuse - Conditions of admissibility) states,